L78k3/grimmora-pages/content/Campaigns/Campaign 1/NPCs/Guardsman Floyd.md

-A drow guard at the north gate of [[Avalon]].
+A drow guard at the north gate of [[content/World/Grimmora/Locations/Avalon]].
 Initially suspicious of the party but was won over by [[Korako]]'s charm.
 Informed [[Temerity]] that he had seen the tiefling merchant heading toward the harbor.